nagydani/seedling/sprout/README.md

 ### Vocabularies

-Seed can handle multiple vocabularies (namespaces).
+Sprout can handle multiple vocabularies (namespaces).
 It is searching for words in the *context vocabulary* and adds new definitions to the *current vocabulary*.
-In the beginning, both the context and the current vocabulary is the initial vocabulary named `seed`.
+In the beginning, both the context and the current vocabulary is the initial vocabulary named `sprout`.
 Each new word added to it is immediately usable.

 A newly created vocabulary already contains all the